Experimental System for Molecular Communication in Pipe Flow With Magnetic Nanoparticles: Magnetic Nanoparticle-Based Testbed

 \subsubsection{Transmitter}

 The movement of the particles through the tube is established with a computer controlled peristaltic pump (Ismatec Reglo Digital, Germany), which can provide discrete pumping actions at a flow rate of \SI{5.26}{\milli\liter/\minute} (maximal speed), injecting a dosage volume of $\Vi=\SI{17.3}{\micro\liter}$ of SPION suspension.
-Injection speed and volume have been manually chosen so as to minimize the injection duration for avoiding intersymbol interference (ISI) and achieving a strong signal.
+We note that intersymbol interference (ISI) can be reduced by minimizing the injection duration at the expense of signal strength either by increasing the injection speed or decreasing the injection volume.
+Hence, the injection speed was set to its maximal value to reduce ISI and the injection volume has been adjusted manually so as to achieve a strong signal for the following analysis.

 The end of the tube with the particles is joined via a Y-connector with another tube of radius \SI{0.75}{\milli\meter} providing a background flow, see Fig.~\ref{fig:injection}.
 The constant background flow of water has a flow rate of \SI{5}{\milli\liter/\minute} and is maintained by a second pump (Ismatec IPC, Germany).